All Episodes

 I mean, it hasn't been in the shower very long at all, she said.

-Because you never ever run out of hot water, and you never spend any money heating hot water up that you're never going to use because you're not going to have a tank.
+Because you never ever run out of hot water and you never spend any money heating hot water up that you're never going to use because you're not going to have a tank.

-Or maybe a couple, depending on the size of your estate.
+You're going to have a tankless water heater or maybe a couple, depending on the size of your estate.

 Whatever it takes.